-What role does car sharing play in the AVP market?
+What role does car sharing play in the automated valet parking market?

 The car-sharing business in particular is frantically searching for new offerings that can win customers and put car sharing on an even firmer footing.
-AVP offers car sharing users a way to have cars delivered to their door, and makes returning them easier.
+Automated valet parking offers car sharing users a way to have cars delivered to their door, and makes returning them easier.
 The result is no more long distances to walk, and no long waiting times.